hbradio/portfolio/content/fact-checking.md

 Her article resonated with me.
 In conversations with my friends, when I've called out a policician's lie, I'm sometimes met with **"Yeah, but politicians on both sides lie."**
-I thought maybe Holan's methods could help me argue that not all politician's lying is the same.
+I thought maybe Holan's methods could help me argue that not every politician's lying is the same.

 As a metric for amount of lying, Holan uses the counts of Politifact checks by result.
 The obvious weakness of this approach is this: couldn't Politifact simply have checked more of Ben Carson's lies than Mitt Romney's?